Frequently Asked Maternal Questions

 Request your survey as early as 10 to 12 months prior to your designation expiration date.
 The expiration dates are on your original letter and on the Texas Department of State Health Services (DSHS) website.
 Request your survey here.

-The survey coordinator for Texas Perinatal Services will notify you when the Maternal Survey Request is received.
+A member of the Texas Perinatal Services survey team will notify you when the maternal survey request is received.
 The request will be placed in the queue for scheduling.
-Texas Perinatal Services will make every effort to provide the hospital with a survey date within 30 days of receiving the request.